devancapps/Tech-Blog/README.md

 ## Key Features
 - **User Authentication**: Ensuring security and ease of access, our platform offers a streamlined sign-up and login process.

-- **Responsive Design**: Our interface is designed to be user-friendly and adaptable across various devices, ensuring a seamless experience.

 - **Blogging Functionality**: Users can easily create, edit, and delete blog posts, making content management a breeze.

-- **Interactive Comments**: Engage with the community by commenting on posts, fostering a vibrant and collaborative atmosphere.

 - **Personal Dashboard**: A dedicated space for users to manage their posts and interact with the community.